Case Studies

 SQL Result:

-The above query in problem statement #5 is an example of subqueries.
-Now we can revise the queries as below
+The query in problem statement #5 is an example of a subquery.
+Let's now explore how we can revise the query as shown below.

 Subquery

-In this query, we join the two table: demographics and health, in which patient_nbr is the same column.
+In this query, we join the two tables—`demographics` and `health`—on the common column `patient_nbr`.

-We created new table named inner_table, which does not automatically refresh when the 2 tables' data are updated.
+We created a new table called `inner_table`, which doesn't automatically refresh when the data in the original tables is updated.

-Now we take a closer look at CTE by rewriting the materialized view query above as CTE.
+Next, we examine CTE (Common Table Expressions) by rewriting the materialized view query as a CTE.

-Instead of CTE, now we just use Window Function on the above query to see how long does it take for MySQL to process.
+Now, let's use a Window Function in the query to observe how long it takes for MySQL to process the request.

 Key Business Takeaways